 Get ready for breathtaking vistas of the Coachella Valley.
 From up above, you will have a spectacular panorama of some of California’s most gorgeous landscapes.

-Your flight direction is decided by the breeze, giving you sweeping views of the Palm Springs golf grounds, polo fields, orchards, and more.
+The breeze decides Your flight direction, giving you sweeping views of the Palm Springs golf grounds, polo fields, orchards, and more.

 6. Hit the green at Desert Willow Golf Resort

-Golf courses are a mainstay in recreation facilities and public parks, but it took the City of Palm Desert to elevate public golf to a new level of significance.
-Desert Willow Golf Resort started with a layout that embraced the desert setting while also respecting the natural resources required to keep the course in tip-top shape.
+Golf courses are a mainstay in recreation facilities and public parks, but it took the City of Palm Desert to elevate public golf to a new significance level.
+Desert Willow Golf Resort started with a layout that embraced the desert setting while respecting the natural resources required to keep the course in tip-top shape.

-Local landscape architect Eric Johnson assisted in developing a plant palette that would make the golf course environmentally sensitive, one-of-a-kind, and beautiful, all while incorporating an amazing golf course design.
+Local landscape architect Eric Johnson assisted in developing a plant palette that would make the golf course environmentally sensitive, one-of-a-kind, and beautiful, all while incorporating an amazing design.